renovatebot/renovate/lib/modules/manager/bazel-module/readme.md

 The `bazel-module` manager can update [Bazel module (bzlmod)](https://bazel.build/external/module) enabled workspaces.

 It also takes care about maven artifacts initalized with [bzlmod](https://github.com/bazelbuild/rules_jvm_external/blob/master/docs/bzlmod.md).
-Current implementation has extension variable name limitation.
-It should start from `maven`:
+For simplicity the name of extension variable is limited to `maven*`.
+E.g.:

 ```
 maven = use_extension("@rules_jvm_external//:extensions.bzl", "maven")